ISBL Fellowship - making a difference, building the profession

 An invitation to have your achievements showcased in The Voice, ISBL's member magazine

-An opportunity to join the ISBL Network of School Efficiency Advisor
+An opportunity to join the ISBL Network of School Resource Management Advisors

 1. Have at least three years recent experience working at a senior level in School Business Leadership professional role.

-2. Hold a qualification at Level 6 or above in school business management or in a subject which supports your professional practice in at least one of the following areas of school business management:
+2. Hold a qualification at Level 6 or above in school business management or in a subject which supports your professional practice in at least one of the following areas of school business management outlined in the ISBL Professional Standards:

 Leading Support Services

 For individuals not currently holding a level 6 (graduate qualification) then the ISBL Bridging Module, which accredits prior learning and experience, may be the best route to fellowship.

 3. Demonstrate significant experience and evidence of impact in at least two of the disciplines listed below (one discipline must be LSS).

 4. Provide evidence of ongoing commitment to, and impact of, continuing professional development (CPD).

-5. Provide evidence of leadership within and support for the School Business Leadership profession.
+5. Provide evidence of leadership within your school/trust and system leadership within the School Business Leadership profession.

 6. Demonstrate the highest standards of professional conduct.

 How to apply

 A guidance document explaining the application process and the application form are available using the links below:

 When to apply

 The application windows are open each year between:

 Apply between 1 October and 31 March for the Fellowship Assessment Panel in early May

 Apply between 1 April and 30 September for the Fellowship Assessment Panel in early October

 Submitting your application

 By email: Completed applications can be submitted via email to firstname.lastname@example.org.

-By post: Please send your completed application to: Professional Development Department, ISBL, 53 Butts Road, Coventry, CV1 3BH
+By post: Please send your completed application to: Helen Wesson, ISBL, 53 Butts Road, Coventry, CV1 3BH

-Please note that an administration charge of £75 applies to all applications for Membership.
+Fees: Please note that an administration charge of £75 applies to all applications for Membership.
+Please read our Fellowship guidance for full details.